OOlashyn/PCF-WebFormStepVisualizer/README.md

 ## Known Issues

-* Incosistent placement of the last step
+* Inconsistent placement of the last step
 * Sidebar show data only when clicking on the step label

 ## Download Component (Current version 0.2.0.0)